Nov 26, 2014

 Thursday is Thanksgiving in America, but the subsequent Friday and Monday, Black Friday and Cyber Monday, are increasingly becoming global holidays, the shopping kind.
 Last year Cyber Monday saw online sales jump 15% over the previous year.
 Organic traffic spikes of 200% during Black Friday are not unusual, and reports of 800% increases have even been recorded.
 So what kind of Internet Weather can you expect this holiday season and how will those patterns impact enterprise wide area networks (WANs)?

 To answer that question, Silver Peak teamed up once again with InternetWeatherMap.Com to measure latencies from across 50,000 hops.
 Additional information about packet loss across Internet backbones was gathered from Keynote Systems.
-Results from that research will be reported in full next week, but here’s our best stab at playing your friendly “Internet Weatherman” (and probably with as much accuracy as a real weatherman).
+Results from that research will be reported in full next to week, but here’s our best stab at playing your friendly “Internet Weatherman” (and probably with as much accuracy as a real weatherman).

 We’ll be watching the impact retail traffic has on the enterprise and that leads to our first bold prediction: expect average latency for SaaS providers to increase by at least 10 percent from the norm.

-Major events and flash crowds in general can significantly impact latency on the Internet.
+Major events and flash crowds, in general, can significantly impact latency on the Internet.
 Victoria Secret probably first showed that effect when it aired its first-ever Super Bowl commercial, announcing the live Webcast of its Spring Fashion Show.
 The live Webcast drew a record-breaking 1.5 million visitors worldwide and many potential users were not able to join the event.
 Last year’s World Cup saw roundtrips spike to more than 600 milliseconds (see Fig. 1).

 But extrapolating the effects of these flash events to something like Black Friday and Cyber Monday is complex for a number of reasons.
 They are isolated events, forcing Internet traffic towards particular domains and addresses.
 It’s precisely for this kind of traffic that content delivery networks are so helpful.
 Black Friday and Cyber Monday are general phenomena and hence more likely to cause a more diffuse impact on Internet weather.

 Additionally, in cases such as the Brazilian World Cup, the density of Internet infrastructure makes an enormous difference.
 The more interconnected the autonomous systems, the more paths there are to assume additional traffic loads.
-Today there are more than 16,000 autonomous systems numbers (ASN) in North America.
+Today there are more than 16,000 autonomous system numbers (ASN) in North America.
 Autonomous systems numbers are collections of connected IP routing prefixes under the control of one or more network operators that present a common, clearly defined routing policy to the Internet.
 ASNs uniquely identify the operator’s network on the Internet.
 At the time of the Brazilian World Cup, the country had made significant progress, putting it ahead of other similarly developed countries, but there were still just 2,000 ASNs.

 It’s reasonable to assume that there will be delays on shared resources and that will impact SaaS providers.
-The increased latency might be less than on the e-commerce provider, but the effect could be greater as SaaS applications often involve larger data transfer than simply web browsing.
+The increased latency might be less than on the e-commerce provider, but the effect could be greater as SaaS applications often involve larger data transfer than simple web browsing.

 But backbones are not the only shared resource of Internet infrastructure.
-With so many visitors hitting e-commerce sites, IT managers should also expect to see delay when resolving DNS queries.
+With so many visitors hitting e-commerce sites, IT managers should also expect to see a delay when resolving DNS queries.
 How much?
 I’m guessing at least 20 percent, and that’s being conservative.
 DNS Made Easy, the self-proclaimed leading provider of enterprise IP Anycast Managed DNS services, noted a 30 percent increase in DNS last year across their IP Anycast network on Black Friday.

 Operators generally do a good job managing their own backbones, but events such as Black Friday and Cyber Monday can change all of that.
 Expect latencies to your favorite e-commerce providers to jump by 20 percent.